-Markov models are constructed around mutually exclusive health states, see Figure 11.3.
-Each health state is associated with a certain cost and a certain QALY-weight.
-The models always contain an initial health state, such as a mild stage of disease, and a final, terminating, health state, often death.
-The arrows in the figure represent the transition probabilities, that is, the risks of moving between the different health states.
+Markov models are constructed around mutually exclusive states, see Figure 11.3.
+Each state is associated with a certain cost and a certain QALY-weight.
+The models always contain an initial state, such as a mild stage of disease or a teenager with increased risk for criminality, and a final terminating state, often death.
+The arrows in the figure represent the transition probabilities, i.e. the risks of moving between the different states.
 In modern Markov models these risks can vary over time, for example increase with the patient's age.
-Markov models are more useful for analysing decision problems that extend over a long period of time, for example treatment of chronic diseases, and are therefore the most common type of health economic model
+Markov models are useful when analysing decision problems that extend over a long period of time, for example treatment of chronic diseases or problems, and are therefore the most common type of health economic model.